This post may contain affiliate links. Please read my disclosure policy for details.

 Prepare rice, vegetables and sauce

 • Cook the rice (see all details to make the best rice here).
-Once cooked, leave the rice in the fridge for at least an hour (you can also prepare this anytime earlier during the day).
-Using cold rice will ensure your bibimbap doesn’t get mushy (Note 4).
+Once cooked, refrigerate it for at least an hour (you can also prepare it earlier in the day).
+Using cold rice helps prevent your bibimbap from becoming mushy (Note 4).

-• Dehydrate the dried shiitake mushrooms by placing them in boiling water for about 15 minutes.
+• Rehydrate the dried shiitake mushrooms by soaking them in boiling water for about 15 minutes.

-• Mix all beef marinade ingredients together.
-Cut the beef into strips and mix it well into the marinade.
-Let it sit in the fridge for at least 30 minutes so that the beef can absorb the flavors.
+• Mix all the beef marinade ingredients together.
+Cut the beef into strips and coat them well with the marinade.
+Let it sit in the fridge for at least 30 minutes to absorb the flavors.

-• Prepare the gochujang sauce by mixing all ingredients together.
+• Prepare the gochujang sauce by mixing all the sauce ingredients together.
 Set aside in the fridge.

-• Squeeze the water out of the shiitake mushrooms and chop them.
+• Squeeze out excess water from the rehydrated shiitake mushrooms and chop them.

 • Boil water in a pot.
-Add the spinach and blanch them for about 2-3 minutes.
-Drain the water and press the excess water out of the spinach.
-Set them aside.
-Add some salt, 1 tsp sesame oil and a pinch of garlic.
-Mix well.
+Add the spinach and blanch for 2–3 minutes.
+Drain and press out the excess water.
+Season with salt, 1 tsp sesame oil, and a pinch of garlic.
+Mix well and set aside.

 • Boil water in another pot.
-Add the bean sprouts and cook them for about 2-3 minutes.
-Set them aside.
-Add a pinch of salt, 1 tsp sesame oil and a pinch of garlic.
-Mix well.
+Add the bean sprouts and cook for 2–3 minutes.
+Drain and season with salt, 1 tsp sesame oil, and a pinch of garlic.
+Mix well and set aside.

-• In a pan, add cooking oil and the marinated beef.
-Cook on medium heat for 2-3 minutes or until the beef is cooked.
+• In a pan, heat some cooking oil and cook the marinated beef over medium heat for 2–3 minutes, or until cooked through.

-• Heat your stone bowl (Note 2) on the stove on medium heat, add 4 tbsp of sesame oil and coat well the bottom of the pot.
-Add in the rice.
-While you are assembling the rest of the ingredients, the rice at the bottom will start cooking and become crispy.
-(Note that this recipe is for 2 bowls, so divide the portions into 2 bowls).
+• Heat your Korean stone bowl (Note 2) on medium heat on the stove.
+Add 4 tbsp sesame oil and coat the bottom of the bowl evenly.
+Add the cold rice to the bowl.
+While you assemble the toppings, the rice at the bottom will start to cook and become crispy (this recipe serves 2, so divide the ingredients into two bowls.)

-• Place the zucchini, carrots, mushrooms, spinach, bean sprouts and beef on top of the rice.
-Feel free to assemble them in any order of your choice.
+• Arrange the zucchini, carrots, mushrooms, spinach, bean sprouts, and beef on top of the rice.
+You can arrange them in any order you prefer.

-• Use a spoon to make a small gap in the middle, and add one egg yolk (Note 3).
+• Use a spoon to make a small well in the center and place one egg yolk inside (Note 3).

 • Sprinkle sesame seeds on top.

-• Add as much gochujang sauce as you wish, mix well and enjoy 🙂
+• Serve immediately while hot.
+Add as much gochujang sauce as you like, mix well, and enjoy!

 1. You can use fresh shiitake mushrooms, in which case there is no need to dehydrate them.